nathanealsp/react__ql/README.md

 });
 ```

-And for a RootQuery - this is a way of jumping the graph
+And for a RootQuery - this is a way of jumping into the graph

 ```js
 const RootQuery = new GraphQlObjectType({